chromium/chromium/mojo/public/tools/bindings/README.md

   and processing an urgent message.
 At present, this attribute only affects channel associated messages in the renderer process.

+* **`[EstimateSize]`**:
+  The `EstimateSize` attribute can be used to tag methods with large payload sizes that tend to cause frequent reallocations during serialization.
+This attribute instructs Mojo to track the history of recent allocation sizes for the method.
+With this information, Mojo can make better decisions about subsequent allocations, rather than gradually expanding the serialization buffer.
+Since the tracking adds a small amount of runtime overhead, use the `EstimateSize` tag selectively – only for frequently-called methods with large payloads that may trigger many allocations.

 ## Generated Code For Target Languages

 When the bindings generator successfully processes an input Mojom file, it emits